ismetacar/ertis/readme.md

 ### Custom API Register and setup

-Open the `src/custom_api` folder and create your api file line `users.py`.
-And create your api like below:
+Open the `src/custom_api` folder and create your api file `users.py`.
+And create your api like as below:

 ```python
 def init_api(app, settings):